 This edition represents a substantial revision and expansion spurred by a burgeoning body of research and by global ecological, political, and social developments.
 Particular attention is paid to environmental justice and collective action for systems change.
-More than a third of the content is entirely new, with more than 900 new references.
-This edition also features a new full-color design and over 200 color figures, tables, and photos.
-Timely topics include climate change, biodiversity loss, environmental racism, Indigenous perspectives, social media, and Covid-19 and other pandemics.
+More than one-third of the content is entirely new, and there are more than nine hundred new references.
+This edition also features a new full-color design and over two hundred full-color figures, tables, and photos.
+Timely topics include climate change, biodiversity loss, environmental racism, Indigenous perspectives, social media, and COVID-19 and other pandemics.
 Content retained from the previous edition has been updated throughout.

-The twelve chapters are organized in four sections:
+The twelve chapters are organized into four parts:

 - What on Earth Are We Doing includes a prologue on psychology as a sustainability science, followed by three chapters that provide an overview of the ecological crisis and its historical origins, and a vision for a sustainable future.